 If you also need more time to file your state return, be aware that rules vary by state.
 Some states recognize the federal extension and automatically grant you a state extension too.
 Others have separate requirements.

-If you wisely made a payment when you filed for your federal income tax return extension, remember to claim your credit for it when you do file your return.
+If you made a payment when you filed for your federal income tax return extension, remember to claim your credit for it when you do file your return.
 You’ll need to include the amount you paid somewhere on your return.
-For example, if you file a 1040, you’ll enter the amount you paid on line 70 for your 2017 return.

 The instructions on your tax return will tell you how to report the payment.

-If you just can’t make the April 17 deadline for filing your federal income tax return, you can probably get an automatic six-month filing extension — no questions asked.
-However, just because the IRS allows you to postpone filing your 2017 tax return, doesn’t mean you get a pass to pay your taxes later.
+If you just can’t make the Tax Day deadline for filing your federal income tax return, you can probably get an automatic six-month filing extension — no questions asked.
+But just because the IRS allows you to postpone filing your tax return, doesn’t mean you get a pass to pay your taxes later.

-Your 2017 federal income tax bill is due on Tax Day, which is April 17, 2018.
+Your federal income tax bill is due on Tax Day, which is usually April 15 for most filers.
 If you want to avoid penalties, be sure to pay on time (even if it’s just an estimate), regardless of when you’ll be ready to file.

-Finally, keep in mind that the potential penalty for not filing on time is more than the penalty for not paying on time.
+Keep in mind that late-filing penalties are typically more than the late-payment penalty.
 Now that you know how to file a tax extension, you can avoid the penalty for filing late.